mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

     1. The beans are **instantiated**: the bean factory is calling the **constructor** of each bean.
 If the bean is created using constructor dependency injection, the dependency bean is created first and then injected where needed.

     2. **dependencies are injected**.
-For beans that are defined having dependencies injected via setter, this stage is separate from the instantiation stage.
+For beans that are defined having dependencies **injected via setter**, this stage is separate from the instantiation stage.

-    3. bean post process beans are invoked **before initialization**.
+    3. Now that the beans exist and the dependencies were provided, the preinitialization BeanPostProcessor infrastructure beans are consulted to see whether they want to call anything from this bean.
+These are Spring-specific infrastructure beans that perform bean modifications after they are created.
+The @PostConstruct annotation is registered by CommonAnnotationBeanPostProcessor, so this bean will call the method found annotated with @PostConstruct.
+This method is executed right after the bean has been constructed and before the class is put into service, 1 before the actual initialization of the bean (before afterPropertiesSet and init-method).

-    4. beans are initialized
+    4. The InitializingBean’s afterPropertiesSet is executed right after the dependencies are injected.
+The afterPropertiesSet() method is invoked by a BeanFactory after it has set all the bean properties supplied and has satisfied BeanFactoryAware and ApplicationContextAware.

-    5. bean post process beans are invoked after initialization. `@PostConstruct`
+    5. The init-method attribute is executed last because this is the actual initialization method of the bean.

 4. Beans are being used